 The exterior of this yacht is designed by Omega Architects and it’s our second yacht with hybrid propulsion.
 In this case ‘Hybrid’ means that the yacht can draw on two sources of power for propulsion: diesel mechanical and diesel electrical.
 Either or both sources can be used at the same time.
 This provides less noise and vibration, a more flexible power management which means better efficiency.

-Nova has a transatlantic range of 3,750 nautical miles at a cruising speed of 12 knots.
+This yacht has a transatlantic range of 3,750 nautical miles at a cruising speed of 12 knots.
 Her top speed of 16.3 knots is remarkable for a displacement yacht of her size.
 The hybrid propulsion operates near-silent in electric mode.
-Moreover, Nova achieves lower fuel consumption and a higher top speed when the diesel engines and electric motors are combined
+Moreover, she achieves lower fuel consumption and a higher top speed when the diesel engines and electric motors are combined

 With our ever-increasing desire to minimise environmental impact, coupled with the enormous improvement in alternative power systems, Nova’s hybrid engine system embraces the very best of 21st century technology.
 The hybrid system offers irresistible advantages over a conventional diesel-powered system: it’s cleaner, quieter and more fuel efficient.

 The engine can be operated in four different cruising modes depending on your priorities:

 So you want to go places, but you’re not in too much of a hurry.
 Hybrid Mode will drive the yacht at speeds up to 9 knots, when the power is derived purely from Nova’s e-motors and the generators.
 With just a maximum of 46 dB(A) – the sound of softly falling rain - in the Owner’s stateroom, Hybrid Mode is beautifully silent and engine vibration is imperceptible because the generators are insulated and boxed.
 What’s more, fuel consumption is extremely low, running at no more than 70 litres per hour.